Scoliosis Treatment at NYU Winthrop Hospital

 Personalized Care for the Best Possible Outcome

-At Winthrop, our Orthopedic Department staff and physicians use the most advanced, non-operative and surgical techniques to reposition the spine.
+At NYU Winthrop, our Orthopedic Department staff and physicians use the most advanced, non-operative and surgical techniques to reposition the spine.
 Treatment is focused on relieving pain and reducing the risk for curvature progression.

 Conservative scoliosis treatment options are typically recommended first.
 These include: